BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page10.md

     this.assets = assets;
 });
 ```
-Once we've returned our character mesh, we want to set our assets so we can pass it to our player constructor later.
+We can now pass these assets to the Player constructor.

 You'll want this kind of structuring if you plan on importing a character mesh later on because it will ensure that all of the assets are loaded before moving on.

 # Initialize Game Async
-The final steps of our player set up is to actually call the constructor. [_initializeGameAsync]() will do all of the finishing touches to prepare the game scene once everything is imported & meshes are created.
+The final steps of our player set up is to actually call the constructor in app.ts. [_initializeGameAsync]() will do all of the finishing touches to prepare the game scene once everything is imported & meshes are created.
 At this point this function should only need to look like this:
 ```javascript
 const light = new PointLight("sparklight", new Vector3(0, 0, 0), scene);
 light.diffuse = new Color3(0.08627450980392157, 0.10980392156862745, 0.15294117647058825);